arobson/rabbot/README.md

  * queueLimit		2^32			max number of ready messages a queue can hold
  * messageTtl		2^32			time in ms before a message expires on the queue
  * expires			2^32			time in ms before a queue with 0 consumers expires
- * deadLetter 		'dlx.exchange'	the exchange to dead-letter messages to
+ * deadLetter 		"dlx.exchange"	the exchange to dead-letter messages to
  * maxPriority		2^8				the highest priority this queue supports
+ * unique			'hash'|'id'		creates a unique queue name by including the client id or hash in the name

 ### bindExchange( sourceExchange, targetExchange, [routingKeys], [connectionName] )
 Binds the target exchange to the source exchange.
 Messages flow from source to target.